MacMeDan/macmedan.github.io/_posts/2016-12-27-Google-Mows-My-Lawn.markdown

 The mower is the core of this project, it would be difficult to get the world to mow our lawn without it 🙃.
 We chose this lawnmower because it was in the family of Ryobi products and it had enough space on the inside to let us mount our Raspberry Pi and it looked super cool 😎 .
 We wanted to keep inside the same family of products as much as possible so that we could swap batteries for any part of our project.

 There were many pieces of the lawnmower that we will not need for our specialized version.
 So we stripped it down and removed anything that was not needed.
 First thing you need is a ⭐️  star shaped screw driver to remove some of the screws holding it together.
 Once all the ✨ star screws are removed you can lift the outer shell.
-Be careful there is a wire connected to the top for the battery.
-Disconnect and full off the shell.
+Be careful, there is a wire connected to the top half of the shell for the battery hookup.
+Disconnect it and pull off the upper half.
 Now you can see the complex insides of the lawnmower.
 Yep that is it a motor and and a power distributor, motor and a clip for the battery.

 {% include image.html
     file="TopOff.JPG"